Josef Ospelt: Prime Minister of Liechtenstein

 Ospelt, (third from left on front) as Prime Minister with members of the Landtag, 1921.

-Upon the resignation of Josef Peer in March 1921 Ospelt was appointed by Johann II as Governor under the recommendation of Peer and the Landtag of Liechtenstein, once.
+Upon the resignation of Josef Peer in March 1921 Ospelt was appointed by Johann II as Governor under the recommendation of Peer and the Landtag of Liechtenstein.
 He played a key role in Liechtenstein's constitutional revision, which had been in demand since the November 1918 Liechtenstein putsch.
 He was a member of the advisory committee for the drafting of the constitution and co-signed, along with Prince Karl Aloys of Liechtenstein the constitution of Liechtenstein on 5 October 1921.

 Under the new constitution, the office of Governor was succeeded by Prime Minister of Liechtenstein and Ospelt, under the recommendation of the Landtag, was appointed by Johann II to serve as the first Prime Minister on 23 March 1921 under the Josef Ospelt cabinet, making him the first official Liechtensteiner head of government.

 Ospelt resigned on 27 April 1922, reportedly for health reasons, but the actual reason has been widely regarded due to the Christian-Social People's Party victory in the 1922 Liechtenstein general election.
 He was temporarily succeeded by his deputy Alfons Feger as acting Prime Minister.
 Under the successor government under Gustav Schädler, Ospelt faced criticism from his term due to his ties with Johann II and former Governor Josef Peer.
 He defended himself in numerous publications in the Liechtensteiner Volksbatt.